 For an overview of the J-1 Scholar category (including J-1 interns) please visit the J-1 Scholar Immigration Regulations page.
-If a department agrees to sponsor an international scholar under the J-1 program, they must initiate the visa paperwork using a J-1 Scholar Request Form or a J-1 Intern Request Form.
+If a department agrees to sponsor an international scholar under the J-1 program, they must initiate the visa paperwork using a J-1 Scholar Request Form or a J-1-Intern-Request-Form, both of which may be found on our forms page.
 The department responsibilities and the request procedures are explained below.

 Download: Hosting a Foreign Scholar: The J Visa [PDF]